sudorook/fishy-lite/README.md

 Fork of the fishy theme found in oh-my-zsh, with much of the extraneous stuff cut out.
 Loads much faster.

-Also includes a battery gauge and git display that can be added to the right prompt.
+Also includes a battery gauge and git display that can be enabled on the right-hand side of the prompt.

+What's removed from oh-my-zsh:

+1. Bazaar integration
+2. Non-git prompts (RVM, NVM, Mercurial, etc.)

+The exclusions speed up zsh load times from unbearable (default oh-my-zsh) to tolerable on underpowered hardware, such as SoC devices, very old computers, etc.

 ![Screenshot](theme.png)